Schossi/ActionAdventureWeb/_pages/manual/souls/scenes.md

 The NPCs at the Top use the same persistence key as the ones at the bottom so their values will carry over.
 The only exception is movement which uses a different persister on the ones at the top so the position does no carry over.

-Finally the top also contains a teleported that leads back to the dungeon stage.
+Finally the top also contains a teleporter that leads back to the dungeon stage.
 This teleporter has TeleportTarget set so the player will be moved to that transform in the dungeon stage.